 The foot pedals themselves are oversized but unfortunately aren’t padded for a more comfortable workout.
 I do like that the moving handlebars have cushioned grips but it does make my hands more sweaty.
 Sounds like a me problem.

-Although this elliptical doesn’t have interactive programming like you might find on NordicTrack ellipticals, it does have 24 different built-in programs.
+Like the Horizon 7.0 AE elliptical this one doesn’t have interactive programming like you might find on NordicTrack ellipticals, it does have 24 different built-in programs.
 These each vary in terms of general resistance and interval periods.
 I like that there are options provided to change up your workout.

 The screen itself is a basic LCD display.
 However, it does track a variety of stats, which I like.
 Here’s what you can expect to see: